The Chronicle News and WKAR Public Media Announce Community Collaboration Focused on Education, Storytelling, and Family Engagement

 - 2 min read

-LANSING, Mich. — The Chronicle News and WKAR Public Media are exploring collaborative opportunities designed to expand access to meaningful community-centered content, educational resources, workshops, and public engagement initiatives throughout Mid-Michigan and beyond.
+LANSING, Mich. — The Chronicle News and WKAR Public Media are proud to announce a new collaborative partnership designed to expand access to meaningful community-centered education content and resources.

 The collaboration will focus on strengthening connections between families, educators, youth, and community organizations through storytelling, multimedia content, public conversations, and interactive events designed to enrich and inform the community.